farrokhi/pyprotosim/doc/readme.txt

 I know that for DHCP you have Options, not AVPs, but... to stick with similar naming/code, I just renamed them.
 And you also have DHCP dictionary :-) In LDAP I tried not to use dictionary, but I don't like how the code looks like.
-So it is possible I'll switch to "dictionary approach".
+So it is possible that I'll switch to "dictionary approach".
 And I do not like how code decodes LDAP packet (not decoding itself, but determining relations between them (parent/child)).
 So it will probaly change also.

 Simplified dictionary